 Description: This indicator assesses growth in distance education opportunities for students by tracking semester credit hours (SCH) completed through online courses.
 Using the credit hour metric allows us to account for expansion of both individual course offerings and degree programs.
-Providing greater opportunity
+Providing greater opportunity for online learning is important to address the needs of students whose circumstances do not allow them to attend classes at a physical location or who find online courses their preferred way of learning.

-Outcome/Results: It is widely understood that PSU must become more aggressive in the highly competitive online environment and resources have been allocated and strategies have been implemented to increase online enrollment, resulting in an impressive increase of close to 50% over baseline in total credit hours completed through Distance Education for AY 2014.
-These strategies have included: (1) increased promotion of the twelve existing online degree programs through billboards, social media, and targeted advertisements; (2) addition of one new online graduate program, an MS degree in Education (School Health); and (3) addition of 38 online undergraduate courses, across 21 disciplines, and including nine general education courses.
-Furthermore, faculty professional development and training in online instruction is at the core of this initiative, and Pittsburg State has developed an eLearning Academy incorporating Quality Matters (QM) as a core component.
-Quality Matters is a national, faculty-centered, peer review process designed to certify the quality of online courses and online components.
-During AY 2104, 15 faculty completed the eLearning Academy.
+Outcome/Results: It is widely understood that PSU must become more aggressive in the highly competitive online environment and resources have been allocated and strategies have been implemented to increase online enrollment, resulting in an impressive increase of more than 70% over baseline in total credit hours completed through Distance Education for AY 2015.
+These strategies have included: (1) increased promotion of the 19 existing online programs through billboards, social media, and targeted advertisements; (2) addition of one new online graduate degree program, an MS degree in Technology, and five new online certificate programs (Autism Spectrum Disorders, Reading, School Library, Teaching English to Speakers of Other Languages, and Technology Integration); and (3) addition of 51 online courses, across 28 disciplines (including nine general education courses).
+Furthermore, faculty training in online instruction is at the core of this initiative, and PSU has developed an eLearning Academy incorporating Quality Matters (QM), a national, faculty-centered, peer review process designed to certify the quality of online courses and online components.
+During AY 2105, 10 faculty completed the eLearning Academy's QM training.